Employee Recognition: Countering the High Cost of Turnover

 By: Scott Newman, President & CEO

-A recent article by Jim Pawlak entitled “Turnover costly, retention less so” appeared in our local newspaper (The Commercial Appeal, November 17, 2013) about the high cost of employee turnover and how companies are struggling to find solutions that address the issue successfully.
+A recent article by Jim Pawlak entitled “Turnover costly, retention less so” appeared in our local newspaper about the high cost of employee turnover and how companies are struggling to find solutions that address the issue successfully.
 The article mentioned everything from implementing flextime, job sharing and telecommuting programs, to on-site day care, fitness centers, concierge services, cafeteria fringe benefit programs, and even golf, tennis and skiing lessons as solutions being provided by employers.
 While these are nice benefits/programs, they also require a significant investment, and depending on the solution, the additional cost of liability insurance and related claims.
 I was surprised that the most effective (and proven) solution at reducing turnover, and perhaps the least costly to implement, wasn’t even mentioned – an Employee Recognition Program.

 The impact of employee turnover is costly, as the article correctly states: